-Rayon’s alternative identity viscose comes from the fact that it becomes a viscous liquid during manufacturing.
-How else could we turn wood into something akin to silk?
+Rayon’s alternative identity viscose comes from the fact that it becomes a viscous liquid during manufacturing—how else could we turn wood into something akin to silk?

 How is viscose fabric made?

-1. Cellulose is extracted from wood pulp (typically from beech or pine trees or bamboo).
+- Cellulose is extracted from wood pulp (typically from beech or pine trees or bamboo).

-2. The cellulose is dissolved in caustic soda (sodium hydroxide) to convert it to its impurity-free alkali form.
+- The cellulose is dissolved in caustic soda (sodium hydroxide) to convert it to its impurity-free alkali form.

-4. Exposure to pure oxygen and the addition of carbon disulfide transforms the substance into “yellow crumb.”
+- Exposure to pure oxygen and the addition of carbon disulfide transforms the substance into “yellow crumb.”

-5. After being dissolved again, the yellow crumb ripens and is filtered.
+- After being dissolved again, the yellow crumb ripens and is filtered.

-6. A spinneret transforms the solution into fibers.
+- A spinneret transforms the solution into fibers.

-7. A soak in a sulfuric acid bath turns the fibers into filaments that can be spun, drawn, and washed.
+- A soak in a sulfuric acid bath turns the fibers into filaments that can be spun, drawn, and washed.

-Whoa, that doesn’t sound very eco friendly, does it?
-What about ethics?
+That doesn’t sound very eco-friendly, does it?

-Sulfuric acid (aka battery acid) is officially classified as a hazardous substance that can also cause skin and eye problems, and lead to reproductive complications, lung damage, burns, and more.
+Sulfuric acid (AKA battery acid) is officially classified as a hazardous substance that can also cause skin and eye problems, and lead to reproductive complications, lung damage, burns, and more.

 In Fake Silk: The Lethal History of Viscose Rayon, Paul David Blanc writes: